 Whether you prefer traditional exhibitions, art festivals, magical museums or awe-inspiring street sculptures, Tokyo has the art scene covered—and at a far more reasonable price than most capital cities.

-Home to four exceptional primary art galleries, there is no shortage of exhibitions and permanent collections to visit, often for free.
+Home to four exceptional primary galleries, there is no shortage of exhibitions and permanent collections to visit in the capital, often for free.
 The National Museum of Modern Art (MOMAT) is the place to go for all things creative as it not only holds great exhibitions with a strong permanent collection, but it is also home to the National Film Center and Craft Gallery.
 With MOMAT free on the 1st Sunday of every month and the National Museum of Western Art free on the 2nd and 4th, you’ll be spoiled for cheap choices.

-Check out our mega-guide to the galleries in Tokyo for more!
+Check out our mega-guide to the best galleries in Tokyo and the ten best free art galleries for more!